suarezmariano/guitarstoreapi/README.md

 # guitarstoreapi

-### API Created to be used in guitarstore-suarez repository.
+### API created to be used in guitarstore-suarez repository.

 Access on: [https://my-json-server.typicode.com/suarezmariano/guitarstoreapi](https://my-json-server.typicode.com/suarezmariano/guitarstoreapi).